mikrostew/advent-of-code/2019/day-5.md

 After providing 1 to the only input instruction and passing all the tests, what diagnostic code does the program produce?

 To begin, [get your puzzle input](https://adventofcode.com/2019/day/5/input).

+Your puzzle answer was `7265618`.

+The first half of this puzzle is complete!
+It provides one gold star: *